 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

 Founded in 2018, The American Mind is an online conservative publication from the Claremont Institute.
-Although The American Mind does not state a mission, the publisher, Claremont Institute states: “The mission is to restore the principles of the American Founding to their rightful, preeminent authority in our national life.”
+Although The American Mind does not state a mission, the publisher, Claremont Institute, states: “The mission is to restore the principles of the American Founding to their rightful, preeminent authority in our national life.”
 The current editor is Matt Peterson.

 Funded by / Analysis

-The American Mind is published by The Claremont Institute, which is a nonprofit that according to their 2016-2017 report, receives funding from individuals, 68% and foundations, 16%.
-Previous funding has come from the right leaning Bradley Foundation, Sarah Scaife Foundation and The Carthage Foundation.
+The American Mind is published by The Claremont Institute, which is a nonprofit that, according to their 2016-2017 report, receives funding from individuals, 68%, and foundations, 16%.
+Previous funding has come from the right-leaning Bradley Foundation, Sarah Scaife Foundation, and The Carthage Foundation.
 The website generates revenue through donations to the Claremont Institute.